benjamindamm/web3-open-risk-framework/extensions/fidleg/README.md

 # Swiss FIDLEG Extension

-This extension module provides Swiss FIDLEG (Financial Services Act) compliance capabilities for the Web3 Risk Framework.
+This extension provides a **DeFi Protocol Assessment Toolkit** for Swiss banks to evaluate and approve DeFi protocols (like Aave, Compound, Uniswap) for their customers.
+It implements FIDLEG (Swiss Financial Services Act) and GwG (Anti-Money Laundering Act) requirements for protocol risk assessment.

 ## Overview

-The FIDLEG Extension demonstrates how the Web3 Risk Framework can be extended for specific regulatory jurisdictions while maintaining its modular, extensible design.
-This approach allows other jurisdictions to add their own regulatory extensions without affecting the core framework.
+The FIDLEG Extension provides Swiss banks with a structured approach to evaluate DeFi protocols for customer access while maintaining regulatory compliance.
+This toolkit approach allows banks to assess protocol risks systematically and make informed decisions about offering DeFi services to their customers.

 ## Files